Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

-Research indicates that exercise, such as running while pregnant or prenatal yoga, can be a safe way to fit and limber throughout your pregnancy.
+So, is yoga good for pregnancy?
+Research indicates that prenatal yoga can be a safe way to stay fit, limber, and relaxed throughout your pregnancy.

 The classes are structured for your needs during pregnancy, so you probably won't have to guess whether a pose is safe or ask the instructor for modifications.
-Prenatal yoga classes also offer opportunities to connect with other moms-to-be.
+Prenatal yoga classes also offer opportunities to connect with otherpregnant people.

-Here are some other potential benefits of prenatal yoga:
+Here are some other potential benefits of yoga during pregnancy:

 May decrease stress and anxiety